perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - **How is data transmitted?**
 	- Phone makes an outbound call
 	- Sends radio signal to the MTSO
-	- MTSO sends the signal to the PTSN
+	- MTSO sends the signal to the PSTN
 - **What happens when phone is turned on?**
 	- Phone listens for carrier and looks for a match
 	- Phone must match service or phone goes into roam or no service